 The Choosing Healthy Eating for Infant Health(CHErIsH) Study

-The Choosing Healthy Eating for Infant Health (CHErIsH) study is a multi-disciplinary, cross-institutional project that aims to develop, implement and evaluate an intervention to support and promote healthy infant feeding practices among parents and primary caregivers within primary care settings.
-It consists of a complex infant feeding intervention delivered at routine infant vaccination visits, alongside a healthcare professional (HCP) level implementation strategy to support delivery.
-The primary impetus for CHErIsH is to reduce the risk of childhood overweight and obesity, viewing early feeding as a critical window to reduce this risk and improve children’s health, well-being and development.
+The Choosing Healthy Eating for Infant Health (CHErIsH) study was a HRB-funded study conducted from 2016 to 2020.
+The study aimed to develop, implement and evaluate a complex intervention to support and promote healthy infant feeding practices among parents and primary caregivers within primary care settings.
+A key impetus for the study was to help reduce the risk of childhood obesity and overweight by improving infant feeding practices among parents and primary caregivers.

 CHErIsH was conducted by a multi-disciplinary, cross-institutional team from University College Cork (UCC), NUI Galway (NUIG) and Trinity College Dublin (TCD), who worked in partnership with policy stakeholders and practitioners.
 These included healthcare practitioners from the Mallow Primary Healthcare Centre (MPHC) and the HSE National Healthy Childhood Programme.
 Principal Investigator for the study was Professor Patricia Kearney

 The study comprised three main work packages as follows:

 - WP1 – Establishing the evidence base for the burden of childhood obesity in Ireland and the role of early dietary interventions